 In 1891, in his famous essay “Our America,” the great Cuban hero José Martí warned Cuba of the possible threat of the “colossus to the north,” the United States, as an economic and cultural invader.
 But Martí also offered hope, suggesting that instead perhaps, the U.S. would choose to get to know Cuba.
 Tonight, we are all fortunate enough to have that opportunity; to get to know Cuba.

 On behalf of the Global Studies program here at Alfred University, we would like to present Arnold August.

-For photos and reports of other book events, click here
+For photos and reports of other book events of the same Tour, click here

 For photo and comments of the United Kingdom Tour, click here